aalexmmaldonado/aalexmmaldonado/README.md

 Challenging assumptions and preconceived notions are essential for efficient progression of science.
 This requires personal diligence in being aware of ones use of [logical fallacies](https://en.wikipedia.org/wiki/List_of_fallacies) and [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases).

-Shout out to my favorite group of people: the [skeptics guide to the universe](https://www.theskepticsguide.org/).
+Shout out to my favorite podcast: the [skeptics guide to the universe](https://www.theskepticsguide.org/).

 **Reproducibility**\
 Computational sciences are in the midsts of a [reproducibility crisis](https://www.chemistryworld.com/news/chemistrys-reproducibility-crisis-that-youve-probably-never-heard-of/4011693.article).